qubenix/guides/qubes-r4/whonix-14/split-joinmarket.md

 Primary key fingerprint: 4668 9728 A9F6 4B39 1FA8  71B7 B3AE 09F1 E9A3 197A
 ```

-3. Create python virtual environment and install packages to it.
+3. Create python virtual environment and install dependencies to it.

 ```
 user@host:~/joinmarket-clientserver$ virtualenv jmvenv